We are no longer able to provide advice on the need for a Preliminary Protected Species Assessment. Please seek advice from an ecological consultant.

 • encourage the use of Welsh language names on new developments, for example, Welsh language names on new houses or streets

-The history and heritage connected to Snowdonia National Park are some of its special qualities.
+The history and heritage connected to Eryri National Park are some of its special qualities.
 Many areas of the National Park are home to buildings of national historical importance.

 The Planning Department at the Authority will consider the impact of new development on the area’s history and heritage and: